-Today Bosco is the Director of ICJ Burundi.
+Bosco later left Youth for CHrist to found Igniting Communities for Jesus (ICJ) Burundi.
 ICJ reaches out to the most vulnerable communities, widows and orphans, sharing the word of Christ and providing practical support.
 ICJ helps construct brick homes, teaches literacy, numeracy and farming skills and helps initiate microenterprises.
 Through initiatives such as the porridge programme, malnourished children regain physical strength and a renewed enthusiasm for life.
 One mother spoke of how she witnessed her children being ‘resurrected’ after they attended the ICJ community centre at Ciya.

-Bosco is married to Danella and they have two young sons, David and Joshua.
+Bosco is GLO’s Burundian National Director.
+He is married to Danella and they have two young sons, David and Joshua.